It's Easy to Customize the Table Runner Pattern

 - What's the ideal width and length for my table runner?

 - Do I want to make a scrap table runner, or do I prefer a more orderly fabric arrangement?

-- If made from scraps, should the table runner be made from a mixture of fabric colors, or should it be monochromatic, somewhat like the examples?
-Examples have a bit of green mixed in, so although they are mostly blue, they are not truly monochromatic layouts.
+- If made from scraps, should the table runner be made from a mixture of fabric colors, or contain primarily one color?

 Alter the Design of Depression Quilt BlocksRefer to the illustration.

-- The middle table runner is made entirely with Depression quilt blocks sewn with darks at their centers, followed by a light to dark progression.
+- The middle table runner is made entirely of Depression quilt blocks sewn with darks at their centers, followed by a light to dark progression.

 - The bottom runner is made entirely with blocks that have light centers.
 A dark to light progression follows the light centers.

 Choose the layout you prefer before assembling your quilt blocks.